yakasov/HardPlus/README.md

 - Spiders can spawn with Resistance, Fire Resistance, Infested, Oozing or Weaving

 Strays
+- Can now rarely spawn outside of ice biomes
 - No longer require access to the sky to spawn
 - Instead of inflicting Slowness for 30 seconds, they now inflict Slowness II for 20 seconds